 A course that has been around since the early 1900s, BTCC offers a great golf experience to its visitors.
 At Bemidji Town & Country Club, you will find majestic pines, rolling fairways, and natural greens.
 It’s a perfect place where wildlife naturally fills your surroundings.

 Bemidji Town & Country Club has membership options and green fees for daily use.
 This course is suitable for all levels of golfers.
-The club also boasts an onsite pro shop, offering many pieces of equipment and apparel to help improve your game.
+The club also boasts an onsite pro shop, offering equipment and apparel to help improve your game.
+If a full round of golf sounds too long, a nine-hole course is nearby.

 22. Hear The Cars Racing at Bemidji Speedway